-To be the Model NOC that is recognized for quality, innovation and success.
-This efficiently and effectively meets the expectations of its stakeholders and inspires Swazis through sport and the Olympic Ideals.
+To be the model NOC that is recognized for quality, innovation and success.
+While efficiently and effectively meeting the expectations of our stakeholders and inspire Swazis through sport and the Olympic ideals.

-To protect and promote Olympic Movement and Commonwealth Games Federation and contribute to national development in Swaziland by supporting and developing elite sport and Sports for All programmes
+To protect and promote the Olympic Movement and the Commonwealth Games Federation and contribute to national development in Eswatini by supporting and developing elite sport and Sports for All programs.